-Summarizes the status information for all current output device files.
-The information is displayed in Type II format, described in the "Operation Notes" section.
-The default is to display status information for all output device files used by the logon job or session.
+- SP Displays the status information for currently spooled output device files associated with the logon job or session.
+The information is displayed in a combination of two formats, Type I format followed by Type II format, which is described in the "Operation Notes" section.
+The default is to display status information for all output device files used by the logon job or session. - item Displays the status of all current output device files as identified.
+If information for only one device file is displayed, the output appears in Type I format.
+If information for more than one device file is displayed, the output appears in Type I format followed by Type II format.
+The syntax for item follows: